 Since their first batch was released on March 2nd of 2010 (Texas Independence Day), the distillery has continued to grow and the Texas produced bourbon can now be found in most states in the US.

 Garrison Brothers regularly holds volunteer bottling events where members of the public can apply to be a bottler for the day, helping the distillery to package their product for sale while “quality control” sampling some of the spirit themselves.

 The whiskey starts its life as a mixture of 74% Texas white corn, 15% wheat, and 11% barley.
-The mixture is cooked, fermented, and distilled on site in Hayes, Texas (just southwest of Austin).
+The mixture is cooked, fermented, and distilled on site in Hye, Texas (about 60 miles west of Austin).

 The thing that Garrison Brothers relies upon to differentiate themselves from other bourbons is the extreme Texas heat that matures their whiskey.
 Instead of the more gentle warming and cooling cycles experienced in places like Scotland, the weather in Austin swings wildly and severely during the year.
 This temperature swing pushes and pulls the whiskey into the wood of the barrel more forcefully, leading to a deeper and richer taste.
 To combat the stress of that movement, the barrels used by Garrison Brothers are stronger and thicker than typically seen and need to be custom ordered.

 Technically this is a NAS, or No Age Statement, whiskey — meaning they don’t make any claims about the age of their spirit.
 Rumor has it that the latest batch was aged for about three years, but that’s admittedly pure gossip.